renatoathaydes/Automaton/README.md

 # Interactive mode - set to 'true' for step-by-step execution, requiring the user to
 # press any key to proceed.
 Also useful for debugging.
 automaton.interactive = false

+# JavaFX Disable bring stage to front - set to 'true' to stop Automaton from bringing the Stage to front when
+# necessary to reach a Node when the Stage is hidden.
+automaton.javafx.disableBringStageToFront = false
 ```

 ## Other useful things